aspuru-guzik-group/mission_control/docs/user_guide/entity_db.rst

 ---
 Ent
 ---
-The central component of EntityDB's schema is the :class:`mc.db.models.Ent`.
+The central component of EntityDB's schema is the :class:`mc.db.models.Ent` class.
 An Ent represents a 'thing'.

 However, when we think about data, we usually think in more specific terms.
 We think about things specific using